Below are my current trends, which I’m sharing with you so we can coordinate with each other better.

 - The world’s survival hinges, I believe, on our ability to transcend this programming within us.

-- The second dangerous portrayal in media is explicitly or implicitly conveying that social validators of status, sex, ranks, and worldly achievement determine our value as a human being.
-These can disrupt our connection to the Truth within us.
+- The second dangerous portrayal in media is explicitly or implicitly conveying that social validators of status, sex, ranks, and worldly achievement reflect our value as a human.
+These can disrupt our connection to, and the primacy of, the Truth within us.

-- I love movies and TV shows that inspire us to reconcile our enmity with others and vices within ourselves, as well as live up to our inner ideals, without relying on external validation.
+- I love movies and TV shows that inspire us to reconcile our enmity with others and vices within ourselves, as well as live up to our inner ideals, shedding the false glory of external validation.